apache/incubator-resilientdb/README.md

 ## FAQ

-If you fail to install bazel on your ubuntu server, follow these steps:
+If installing bazel fails on a ubuntu server, follow these steps:

 > mkdir bazel-src
 >